ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-editor/index.md

 The example below illustrates:

-- 'Gender' column uses a Component cell editor that allows choices via a 'richSelect' (ag-Grid-Enterprise only), with values supplied by complementing the editor parameters.
+- 'Gender' column uses a Component cell editor that allows choices via a 'richSelect' (AG Grid Enterprise only), with values supplied by complementing the editor parameters.
 - 'Age' column uses a Component cell editor that allows simple integer input only.
 - 'Mood' column uses a custom Component cell editor and renderer that allows choice of mood based on image selection.
 - 'Address' column uses a Component cell editor that allows input of multiline text via a 'largeText'.
 Tab & Esc (amongst others) will exit editing in this field, Shift+Enter will allow newlines.